If you’re a new AirTag user, or you’re considering buying an AirTag, and want to know, can AirTags get wet, then this article is for you.

 Can AirTags Get Wet?

-Knowing that AirTags can get wet, and since you’re able to attach an AirTag to virtually anything, it’s important to acknowledge that according to Apple’s AirTag technical specifications, AirTags are only splash and water-resistant.
+Knowing that AirTags can get wet, and since you’re able to attach an AirTag to virtually anything, it’s important to acknowledge that according to Apple’s AirTag technical specifications, AirTags are only splash and water-resistant, and not waterproof.

 So what does water-resistant mean for you in practical terms when using an AirTag.
 Your AirTag is designed to withstand water splash events, it’s designed to resist water ingression when submerged at a maximum depth of 1 meter for up to 30 minutes, however, this doesn’t mean that your AirTag is waterproof.